rosshiga/ha-voipms/README.md

   - External IP address of your HA site, or DNS domain (sender whitelist)
   - Bearer token (optional, not needed for sending)
 - Home Assistant running
+- For incoming SMS: Home Assistant must be accessible from the internet (for webhook callbacks)

 ## How to install the integration